saalikmubeen/talkhouse/README.md

 - [ ]  Enable group vdeo and messaging functionality
 - [ ]  Implement confirm email, reset password and email sending on friend invitation, *Not a big deal to implement, just a little lazy to implement it*
-- [ ]  Allow end to end encryption of messages
+- [ ]  Store messages in an encrypted form in the database
 - [ ]  Enhace the UI.
 I hate CSS, not that good at it 🥱😓